Last updated on October 31, 2025

 This still applies today since these cards will never see another printing thanks to Wizard’s policy on the Reserved List policy.
 There are expensive commons with unexplained value.
 With Modern Horizons 2 and, more specifically, Garth One-Eye, the community has found that we can still play with some of their effects, even if it’s not in their original form.

-Few players today will own some of these cards in paper, but how much would it cost you to become one of those people?
+Few players today will own these cards in paper, but how much would it cost you to become one of those people?
 Let’s take a look at some of the rarest cards that money can buy, and a couple that it can’t!

 What Are Rare Cards in MTG?
 How Can I Tell If a Magic Card is Rare?